 Tax #1: Capital Gains Tax on Your Investment Property

-It’s important to note that the sale of your primary residence, that is your family home, is usually tax-free and will not attract Capital Gains Tax (CGT) on the transaction of the sale.
-However, each time an investment property is sold, Capital Gains Tax (CGT) must be paid.
+It’s important to note that the sale of your primary residence that is your family home is usually tax-free and will not attract Capital Gains Tax (CGT) on the transaction of the sale.
+However, each time an investment property is sold, investment property tax is known as capital gains tax (CGT) and must be paid.

 The date in which CGT applies is on the date of the contract of sale, not the date of settlement.